 There are several options for a beach holiday; Tsilivi is a large resort town on the East coast, popular with those who want a quiet break but with lots of activities on offer.

-The resort has come to be the busiest and most popular resort in Zakynthos, especially with families.
-The town is home to a wide range of souvenir shops and traditional tavernas and cuisine from all over the world.
+The resort has become the busiest and most popular resort in Zakynthos, especially with families.
+The town is home to a wide range of souvenir shops and traditional tavernas and cuisine from worldwide.
 Tsilivi is also home to Zante’s best waterpark.

 Laganas is popular with both families and young people.
 It’s an excellent resort to stay in as you explore Zakynthos with plenty to see and do.
 Laganas beach is one of the best beaches in Zante and one of the longest too (9km).